-The rtems.initialize\executive directive is called by the board support package at the completion of its initialization sequence.
-RTEMS assumes that the board support package successfully completed its initialization activities.
-The rtems.initialize\executive directive completes the initialization sequence by performing the following actions:
+The Initialization Manager directives are called by the Board Support Package framework as part of its initialization sequence.
+RTEMS assumes that the Board Support Package successfully completed its initialization activities.
+These directives initialize RTEMS by performing the following actions:

 - Initializing internal RTEMS variables;

 - Allocating system resources;

-- Creating and starting the System Initialization Task;

 - Creating and starting the Idle Task;

+- Initialize all device drivers;

 - Creating and starting the user initialization task(s); and

-- Initiating multitasking.
+• Initiating multitasking.